Hearing Aid Care and Follow-Up Support

 Whether you require follow-up adjustments or not, it is important to be in contact with your hearing health professional every six months to a year.
 During these contacts, you should have another hearing test to see if there have been any changes.

-The cost of maintaining hearing aids
+The cost of hearing aid care

 Apart from the upfront cost of hearing aids, additional expenses you may incur include follow-up adjustment appointments (depending on your hearing health professional’s follow-up policies), postage for sending your hearing aids for repairs, follow-up tests, and repairs out of warranty.
 You may also need to pay for consumables such as hearing aid batteries, wax guards, domes, slim tubes, or earmolds.